quantum-tinkerer/MeanFi/docs/source/documentation/algorithms/fixed_filling.md

 j \sim \log_2\!\frac{\mu_+ - \mu_-}{\varepsilon_\mu}.
 :::

-So the total bisection cost scales like
+So the total derivative-free cost scales like

 :::{math}
 \text{cost} \sim C_N \log\!\frac{1}{\varepsilon_\mu}.
 :::

-The derivative-free branch used in `MeanFi` is usually better than raw bisection when interpolation helps, but it retains the same logarithmic worst-case bracket-shrinking behavior.
+The derivative-free branch used in `MeanFi` is usually better than midpoint-only shrinking when interpolation helps, but it retains the same logarithmic worst-case bracket-shrinking behavior.
 So, at the level of asymptotic work versus root accuracy,

 :::{math}